Citizen Kane: Colorization controversy

 In the 1980s, Citizen Kane became a catalyst in the controversy over the colorization of black-and-white films.
 One proponent of film colorization was Ted Turner, whose Turner Entertainment Company owned the RKO library.
 A Turner Entertainment spokesperson initially stated that Citizen Kane would not be colorized, but in July 1988 Turner said, "Citizen Kane?
 I'm thinking of colorizing it."
-In early 1989 it was reported that two companies were producing color tests for Turner Entertainment.
 Criticism increased when filmmaker Henry Jaglom stated that shortly before his death Welles had implored him "don't let Ted Turner deface my movie with his crayons."

 In February 1989, Turner Entertainment President Roger Mayer announced that work to colorize the film had been stopped due to provisions in Welles's 1939 contract with RKO that "could be read to prohibit colorization without permission of the Welles estate."
-Mayer added that Welles's contract was "quite unusual" and "other contracts we have checked out are not like this at all."
 Turner had only colorized the final reel of the film before abandoning the project.
 In 1991 one minute of the colorized test footage was included in the BBC Arena documentary The Complete Citizen Kane.
 (Note: The colorized Citizen Kane footage appears at approximately 1:17:00.)
 The colorization controversy was a factor in the passage of the National Film Preservation Act in 1988 which created the National Film Registry the following year.
-ABC News anchor Peter Jennings reported that "one major reason for doing this is to require people like the broadcaster Ted Turner, who's been adding color to some movies and re-editing others for television, to put notices on those versions saying that the movies have been altered".